PYTH0N-B0T/Discord.py-1/README.md

 Navigate to the application page.<br>
 Click on the “New Application” button.<br>
 Give the application a name and click “Create”.<br>
 Go to the “Bot” tab and then click “Add Bot”.
-You will have to confirm by clicking "Yes, do it!
+You will have to confirm by clicking "Yes, do it!<br>
+Copy and api and paste it on the last line (client.run('paste the api here'))